 Advanced search facilities are less important at this level than choosing good key words and combinations of key words.
 For factual information about a city, for example, key words Wikipedia London is a good starting point.
 With non-controversial facts Wikipedia is a reliable source but even so, if information is critical other sources should be found that can verify the information found.
-At Level 1 guidance will be needed when carrying out unfamiliar searches.
 Candidates should show the capacity to distinguish between relevant and irrelevant information in straightforward cases.